 Coming in slightly early is always a great choice.
 This allows you to come in, be settled, beat traffic, and shows that you are always ready and prepared in case something unforeseen would happen.
 Also, they wouldn’t want to hire someone who is late or last minute.

 Always Make Eye Contact and Shake Hands

-Not only is the way you address and speak to people important, but also asserting yourself into the conversation and the role is a powerful way to show you are ready and wanting to join as well.
+Not only the way you address and speak to people is important, but also asserting yourself into the conversation and the role is a powerful way to show you are ready and wanting to join.
 This is done through the use of eye contact to show you are speaking the truth, comfortable and willing.
 Shaking hands is our current age’s way of greeting and is kind to do both upon meeting and leaving.